 May cause allergic reactions or digestive issues in some people

-Buttermilk contains lactose, to which many people are intolerant.
+Buttermilk contains lactose, a natural sugar to which many people are intolerant.

 Although buttermilk appears to be more easily digested by some people with lactose intolerance, many may still be sensitive to its lactose content.

-Symptoms of lactose intolerance include upset stomach, diarrhea, and gassiness.
+Symptoms of lactose intolerance include upset stomach, diarrhea, and gas.

-People who are allergic to milk, rather than intolerant, should not consume buttermilk at all.
-Milk allergy can cause vomiting, wheezing, hives, upset stomach, and even anaphylaxis in some people (24).
+People who are allergic to milk — rather than intolerant — should not consume buttermilk at all.
+Milk allergy can cause vomiting, wheezing, hives, upset stomach, and even anaphylaxis in some people (23).

-Summary Some buttermilk may be high in salt and contain compounds like hormones, antibiotics, histamine, and lactose, which may be problematic for some people.
+Summary Some buttermilk may be high in salt and contain compounds like lactose, which may be problematic for some people.

-If you don’t have buttermilk available or prefer to use something else, there are several substitutions.
+If buttermilk isn’t available or you prefer to use something else, there are several substitutions.

 To make acidified buttermilk, you need milk and an acid.
-The two are mixed together, which causes the milk to curdle.
+When the two are mixed, the milk curdles.